top of page

 Purim

 Purim celebrates the deliverance of the Jewish people from Haman's plot, highlighting themes of courage, faith, and divine intervention.
-In a Messianic context, it points to the ultimate redemption through Yeshua, who embodies the hope and salvation for all people, echoing the miraculous preservation of God's chosen.
+It points to the ultimate redemption through Yeshua, who embodies the hope and salvation for all people, echoing the miraculous preservation of God's chosen.

 Traditional Purim Cookies